-We have audited the accompanying financial statements of the Government of Guam Retirement Fund (the "Fund"), a component unit of the Government of Guam, administered by the Government of Guam Retirement Fund Board of Trustees (the "Board") as of September 30, 2010 and 2009 and for the years then ended.
-These financial statements are the responsibility of the management of the Fund.
+We have audited the accompanying financial statements of the Government of Guam Retirement Fund (the "Fund"), a component unit of the Government of Guam, administered by the Government of Guam Retirement Fund Board of Trustees (the "Board") as of and for the years ended September 30, 2011 and 2010.
+These financial statements are the responsibility of the Fund's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.